13. Polynomial Regression

 Curvature Within the Linear Model Framework

-- why polynomial regression is still a linear model in its parameters;
+- why polynomial regression remains linear in its parameters while capturing curved responses;

 - how to fit and compare polynomial models with

-- how to report a polynomial regression in the same journal style used across the sequence.
+- how to report a polynomial regression consistently with earlier chapters.

 - None